-Impairment assessment of investments in subsidiaries
+Impairment assessment of investments in subsidiaries and related intercompany loan accounts

-Management performs an annual impairment test on the recoverability of the carrying amounts of investments and loan balances where impairment indicators exist as required by IAS 36 - Impairment of assets and IFRS 9 - Financial Instruments
+Management performs an annual impairment test on the recoverability of the carrying amounts of investments and loan balances where impairment indicators exist as required by IAS 36 - Impairment of assets and IFRS 9 - Financial Instruments.

-During the financial year, the COVID-19 global pandemic continued to impact the South African economy.
-This coupled with other macro-economic factors had a negative impact on the spending patterns of consumers which continue to evolve between various products and regions.
+During the financial year, certain macro-economic factors have had a negative impact on the spending patterns of consumers which continues to evolve between various products and regions.
 This has created uncertainties around the revenue and growth rate assumptions of the footwear and apparel businesses as well as the uncertainties surrounding the timing and amount of cash flows, when they are already inherently uncertain.